 The ICFR programme is a fully developed set of procedures for identifying, monitoring and reporting internal controls within the financial reporting process.
 It supports the attestations that the UK CEO and UK CFO must provide for reporting to the WWG.
-This work is undertaken by the Controls Assurance Team ("CAT").
+This work is undertaken by the Internal Audit team.